Laurae2/Laurae/README.md

 **Automated Reporting for Machine Learning:**

 * Generate an in-depth automated report for linear regression with interactive elements.
-* Generate an in-depth automated report for xgboost regression/classification with interactive elements.
+* Generate an in-depth automated report for xgboost regression/classification with interactive elements, with unbiased feature importance computations.

 **Optimization:**